Alleged New Zealand Mosque Mass Shooter’s Manifesto Praises Donald Trump As ‘Symbol Of Renewed White Identity’

 — Tuxedo Mask (@TheLoveBel0w) March 15, 2019

 But in a Twitter message posted at about 11:53 p.m.
-Eastern Daylight Time, Owens continued to attack what she called, “Racist white liberals are on the hunt trying to lynch another black conservative tonight!”
+ET, Owens continued to attack what she called, “Racist white liberals are on the hunt trying to lynch another black conservative tonight!”